cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 {{<Aside type="note" heading="Changes in wrangler v3">}}

-By default, in wrangler `3.0.0` and above, data is persisted across each run of `wrangler dev`.
+By default, in Wrangler v3 and above, data is persisted across each run of `wrangler dev`.
 If your local development and testing requires or assumes an empty database, you should start with a `DROP TABLE <tablename>` statement to delete existing tables before using `CREATE TABLE` to re-create them.

 {{</Aside>}}